 Going to a destination wedding can be a lot of fun.
 You get to travel to an exotic location, and there is usually a whole weekend of events to celebrate.
-It’s also quite an honor to be invited, as guest lists to destination weddings are usually a bit smaller.
-However, it can also be a burden since attending can cost you lots of time and money.
+It’s also quite an honor to be invited, as guest lists to destination weddings are typically a bit smaller.
+However, it can also be a burden since attending can cost you both of time and money.
 Before sending your RSVP, it’s important to make sure you are able to afford the trip.
 No matter how much you love the couple, you shouldn’t go into debt in order to celebrate with them.
 If you find you are able to attend, these are the things you should keep in mind.

 - Book in advance.
 Not only will it put the engaged couple at ease to see their room block fill up, but it will also save you money if you don’t wait until the last minute.

 - Read the wedding website carefully.
 Check it for updates too!
-This is where you’ll get travel tips, information about proper attire for each event, and an itinerary in case there are planned excursions.
+This is where you’ll get travel tips, information about proper attire for each event, and an itinerary in case there are any planned excursions.